Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

 <div style="border: 2px solid #ccc; padding: 12px; border-radius: 8px; background-color: #f9f9f9;">
     <strong>Objective</strong>
     <p>
         Investigate and characterize retinal and in-ear biosignatures that correlate with early-stage Alzheimer’s disease (AD).
-The goal is to establish reliable physiological and electrophysiological markers measurable through a non-invasive, wearable device—enabling early screening and continuous monitoring outside clinical settings.
+The goal is to establish reliable physiological and electrophysiological markers measurable through a non-invasive, wearable device, enabling early screening and continuous monitoring outside clinical settings.
     </p>
     <hr>
     <strong>Rationale</strong>
     <p>
         Alzheimer’s disease is often diagnosed only after cognitive decline becomes apparent, by which point significant neural degeneration has already occurred.
-Conventional screening methods—such as PET imaging and cerebrospinal fluid (CSF) assays—are costly, invasive, and inaccessible for large-scale early detection.
+Conventional screening methods, such as PET imaging and cerebrospinal fluid (CSF) assays, are costly, invasive, and inaccessible for large-scale early detection.
     </p>
     <p>
         Evidence suggests that Alzheimer’s pathology extends beyond the brain, manifesting as measurable vascular and neural changes in peripheral regions such as the retina and inner ear.
 Retinal imaging can reveal amyloid accumulation, microvascular thinning, and altered blood flow patterns, while in-ear biosensing (EEG or hemodynamic) can detect neural activity disruptions associated with cognitive impairment.
 Together, these modalities may provide a powerful, non-invasive biomarker set for early Alzheimer’s detection.